koesan/Evoars/README.md

 ### 📖 Overview

-**Evoars** is a comprehensive web-based platform that combines advanced artificial intelligence technologies to automate manga and video processing workflows.
-The application provides content creators with professional-grade tools through an intuitive web interface.
+**Evoars** is an AI-powered web platform that fully automates the processing of manga, comics, and videos.
+Using advanced AI techniques, it colorizes manga and comics, translates them into different languages, generates automatic subtitles for videos, and creates dubbed audio by cloning voices.
+Developed by leveraging open-source projects and models, Evoars offers a modern, flexible, and comprehensive solution for content creation and processing.

 ### ✨ Core Features & How They Work

 #### 🎨 1.
-Manga Colorization
+Manga and Comics Colorization
 **Process**: Transforms black-and-white manga pages into vibrant colored artwork using deep learning neural networks.

 **Technical Implementation**: